-This requirement focuses on the application of the nursing process to support nursing judgment and the provision of patient-centered care for persons with health problems related to infectious and communicable diseases, tissue trauma, neurological dysfunction, and musculoskeletal disorders.
-Content areas include immune function, chain of infection, perioperative nursing, and neuromuscular functional assessment.
-Health problems such as HIV/AIDS, tuberculosis, hepatitis, degenerative diseases, stroke, and trauma are highlighted.
+This content focuses on the application of the nursing process to support nursing judgment for the provision of care for persons with health problems related to infectious and communicable diseases, tissue trauma, neurological dysfunction, and musculoskeletal disorders.
+Content areas include immune function, chain of infection, perioperative nursing, neuromuscular functional assessment, and musculoskeletal disorders.
+Health problems such as HIV/AIDS, tuberculosis, hepatitis, degenerative diseases, stroke and trauma are highlighted.
 Evidence-based, culturally sensitive nursing care, standards of professional nursing practice, as well as ethical, legal, and regulatory requirements are addressed.
-Principles, concepts, and theories from the natural and social sciences in relation to safe quality nursing care are applied to patients and families across the life span.
+Principles, concepts, and theories from the natural and social sciences in relation to safe quality nursing care are applied to clients and families across the lifespan.

-The laboratory component is a practice experience using virtual simulation patients included in the required resources for the course.
+The laboratory component is a practice experience using virtual simulation patients included in the required resources for the

-NUR 250 Clinical Nursing Practicum: Care of Patients Across the Lifespan
+NUR 250 Clinical Nursing Practicum:

-(2.5 credits didactic, 1 credit lab, 0.5 credit clinical)
+Care of Patients Across the Lifespan 4 credits (2.5 credits didactic, 1 credit lab, 0.5 credit clinical)

-Prerequisites: Written English, Life Span Developmental Psychology, Sociology, Anatomy & Physiology, Microbiology, College-level Math, NUR 108, 104, 105, 109, two of the three lifespan courses (NUR 211, NUR 212, NUR 213).
+Prerequisites: Written English, Life Span Developmental Psychology, Sociology, Anatomy & Physiology, Microbiology, College-level Math, all Phase 1, and NUR 209, NUR 211, NUR 212, NUR 213.